gilmerperez/weather-app/README.md

 ## Project Summary

-**Weather Widget** is a dynamic, responsive web application that allows users to search for real-time weather data by city.
-Built with **HTML**, **CSS**, and **JavaScript**, it integrates with the **OpenWeather API** to deliver accurate and up-to-date weather information, including current conditions and a 5-day forecast.
+Weather Widget is a full-stack web application that allows users to search for real-time weather data by city.
+Built with HTML, CSS, and JavaScript on the frontend and Node.js/Express on the backend, it securely integrates with the OpenWeather API through an environment-protected proxy server.

-Designed with a clean, mobile-friendly interface, the application provides an intuitive user experience while showcasing best practices in API consumption, DOM manipulation, and responsive design.
-Users can input any city name, receive weather details instantly, and view relevant forecast data such as temperature, humidity, wind speed, and visual weather icons.
+The application features a clean, mobile-friendly interface that delivers accurate weather information including temperature, humidity, and conditions.
+The backend architecture demonstrates secure API key management using .env variables, preventing exposure in client-side code while maintaining seamless frontend functionality.

-This project demonstrates how front-end technologies can be effectively combined with external APIs to create a seamless and interactive user experience.
+This project showcases modern web development practices including REST API consumption, DOM manipulation, responsive design, and secure server-side API key handling.
+Users can input any city name and instantly receive weather data through the protected backend endpoint, which processes requests while keeping sensitive credentials secure.

 ## Table of Contents